 In the long run, it is clear how this technology will affect the way we live our lives.
 While the gaming industry has been a pioneer in using virtual reality and mixed reality, the Metaverse will undoubtedly become a significant part of our lives.
 As we spend more time online, we are also facing more health issues.

 Anxiety, depression, impatience, and stress are all symptoms of excessive internet use that may cause mental health issues.
-PTSD, nightmares, and other mood disorders may be treated using virtual reality, as can delusions and hallucinations, all while educating users about the negative consequences from over-reliance on technology.
+PTSD, nightmares, and other mood disorders may be treated using virtual reality, as can delusions and hallucinations, all while educating users about the negative consequences of over-reliance on technology.

-As a result of advancements in modern technology, we now have much easier access to both experts and semi sources of aid.
+As a result of advancements in modern technology, we now have much easier access to both experts and semi-sources of aid.
 The Metaverse’s influence on our emotions and conduct must be studied further.

 The Metaverse is supposed to be a place of freedom.
 Unfortunately, some companies are using machine algorithms to track users to identify inappropriate words or clothing.
 To protect yourself, use a password or codeword in your private space.
 This way, you can protect yourself from being tracked.
 Eventually, everything you do in the Metaverse will be recorded and used by companies and the government.
 That data will be vast and valuable, so we need to understand how the technology will work.

-Addictions to the metaverse may have a severe impact on an individual’s mental, physiological, emotional, economical, and social well-being, and can even have a negative impact on their everyday lives and relationships.
+Addictions to the metaverse may have a severe impact on an individual’s mental, physiological, emotional, economic, and social well-being, and can even have a negative impact on their everyday lives and relationships.
 Because of this, if you or a loved one are having problems with meta dependency, you should get treatment from an addiction expert.

 Cognitive and other behavioral modification treatments may be used in conjunction with drug therapy to treat any underlying mental health difficulties.
-To assist loved ones understand dependency and how to support a loved one in recovery, family counseling or marriage counseling for digital addiction may be beneficial.
+To assist loved ones to understand dependency and how to support a loved one in recovery, family counseling or marriage counseling for digital addiction may be beneficial.
 Group therapy or self-help groups may also be beneficial in reducing feelings of loneliness, fostering a sense of community, and acquiring new coping mechanisms.